trionteam/LDJam46/README.md

 # Credits

-* Code by PCMaster & OndraSej
+* Code & design by PCMaster & OndraSej
+* Graphics by Peregrine
+* Sound by PCMaster
 * Music by [Haunted Corpse](https://hauntedcorpse.bandcamp.com/releases).
 Thank
   you so much for letting us use it!